 This comparative negligence article was authored by Rhode Island Slip and Fall lawyer, David Slepkow.
 Please read this RI legal article very carefully.
 David Slepkow answers the following questions:

-What is comparative negligence in RI?
+- What is pure comparative negligence in RI?

-Comparative negligence is the the law used in negligence cases involving injury.
-Comparative negligence is determined by a jury after a tort trial on the merits.
+“The principle that reduces a plaintiff’s recovery proportionally to the plaintiff’s degree of fault in causing the damage.” lawshelf Comparative negligence is the the law used in negligence cases involving injury when the victim is at least partially at fault for his own injury.
+Comparative negligence is determined by a jury after a trial on the merits.
 The jury may determine what percent each party involved in a crash or fall is at fault for the mishap.
-In Providence, even if an injured person is 94 percent at fault for an accident they are still eligible to obtain damages of 6 percent of their damages from the negligent person or entity.
+Rhode island has pure comparative fault.
+This means that a victim who is more than 50 percent at fault for an accident can still recover damages proportionally to his degree of fault.
+In Providence, even if an injured person is 94 percent at fault for an accident they are still eligible to obtain damages of 6 percent from the negligent person or entity.
 You should contact a RI Slip and Fall lawyer to obtain an initial opinion as to whether or not there was comparative fault involved.

 Massachusetts has modified comparative negligence laws.
 If a victim is more than 50 percent at fault for the accident, the victim can receive no compensation as a result of the accident.
 Below you will find: Massachusetts personal injury law.